 New technologies, such as IoT and AI, are the future of sustainable supply chain technology.
 These assist with implementing long-term and successful practices.
 Companies like FarmGrow, a social enterprise, support global farmers in major cocoa-producing areas.
 Farmers learn to optimize yields without adverse effects on the environment.
 FarmGrow employs remote-sensing technologies (satellite imagery, AI) to track production.
 Alerts note sustainability risks like deforestation.

-Karma, a Swedish startup, focuses on sustainability in food supply chain.
+Karma, a Swedish startup, focuses on sustainability in the food supply chain.
 It allows retailers to sell surplus food to consumers at half-price instead of throwing food away.
 In the U.S., for example, food waste is estimated at between 30–40% of the food supply.

-The future of sustainable practices in supply chain will see companies taking sustainability goals directly to consumers who want to align their purpose/value-driven demands.
+The future of sustainable practices in supply chain management will see companies taking sustainability goals directly to consumers who want to align their purpose/value-driven demands.